blue-build/modules/modules/default-flatpaks/README.md

 This module stores the Flatpak remote configuration and Flatpak install/remove lists in `/etc/flatpak/`.
 There are two subdirectories, `user` and `system` corresponding with the install level of the Flatpaks and repositories.
 Each directory has text files containing the IDs of flatpaks to `install` and `remove`, plus a `repo-info.yml` containing the details of the Flatpak repository.

-This module also supports disabling & enabling notifications indicating success of install/uninstall of flatpaks.
+This module also supports disabling & enabling notifications.

 ## Example configurations